graveja0/health-care-markets/README.md

     HRR or CZ level using a weighted average (with weights defined by total FFS Medicare patient volume from the ZIP).

+Maps for each geographic market definition (HRR, CZ) and HHI construction method (geographic location, patient flow) are provided below.

 ![](figs/01_HHI_geo-location-vs-pop-flow.png)

 We can see here that the geographic location method produced a more fragmented HRR map, with adjacent HRRs ranging from highly concentrated to not concentrated.
-With the patient flow method (aggregated to HHI) we see that the map evens out considerably.
-Notably, areas tend to become more concentrated.
+With the patient flow method (aggregated to HRR or CZ) we see that the map evens out considerably.
+Notably, areas tend to become more concentrated, though some areas that appear highly concentrated using the geographic location method become less so when using patient flows.
+The patient flow method, in other words, appears to even out some rough edges seen in the geographic location maps.

 It is also notable that the patient flow method yielded very similar maps when using HRRs vs. CZs.
 In part this is by construction, since